FIND THE RIGHT PRINTER FOR YOU

 Direct Thermal Printing

-This is a more traditional method of printing, with the basis technology originally designed for creating low cost copiers and fax machines that utilise chemically coated paper.
+Direct thermal printing is a more traditional method of printing, with the basis technology originally designed for creating low cost copiers and fax machines that utilise chemically coated paper.

 Direct thermal printing works by producing a printed image by heating pre-selected parts of coated thermal paper.
-The actual printers are made up of four key components:

 This method of barcode printing is ideal for the movement of items or for products with short shelf life requirements, since these labels are not designed to last for very long periods of time.